Remote hearings: the 'new normal'

 Is a remote hearing suitable for the current case?

-This is something that needs to be assessed on a case by case basis with the members of the legal team, but remote hearings tend to lend themselves to cases that are not so complex.
+This is something that needs to be assessed on a case-by-case basis with the members of the legal team, but remote hearings tend to lend themselves to cases that are not so complex.
 Conversely, cases that involve large amounts of documentation and that are complex in nature may not be well suited to remote hearings.
 Of course, this is something that may change with further investment and innovation related to remote hearings.

 Another point to consider here is whether or not you wish to use witness evidence.
 Using witness evidence, especially in large construction disputes, is essential when piecing together the issues and if you take away the physical hearing you lose some of the gravitas of the situation and the ability for Counsel to cross-examine a witness in person.
 Counsel often like to assess the room, the Judge or Arbitrator and the opposition when attending a hearing and cross-examining witnesses.
 It is important to assess if this skill will be eroded by choosing a remote hearing.